 Employee Resource Groups

-In 2011, AT&T held its third national Employee Resource Group Conference in Dallas.
-More than 900 employees, including 75 officers and members from 11 ERGs, attended the successful two-day event themed "Engage.
-Align.
-Achieve."
+In 2012, AT&T held its fourth national Employee Resource Group Conference in Dallas.
+More than 1,700 employees, including more than 100 officers and senior managers, attended the successful two-day event themed "ERGs!
+Unleash Your Potential."
 Conference attendees had the opportunity to attend leadership workshops, network with employees from across the country, and interact with company leaders.

 AT&T recognizes the value and goodwill these groups provide in supporting the company's goals and objectives.
 The company also has a Joint Diversity Council (JDC) that includes the national ERG presidents as well as AT&T Diversity and Inclusion team members.
 The JDC addresses diversity issues, opportunities and best practices at the company.